openstack/project-team-guide/doc/source/repository.rst

 besides ``noop-jobs``, this is needed to sync changes to GitHub.
 It will be removed in step 3 of OpenDev Manual.

+In step 1-2 of OpenDev Manual (1.
+Stop gating and 2. repo content removal) patch needs to merge without any depends-on but you need to use Needed-By ``governance`` patch submitted in Step 1.

-In all the patches, use Depends-On on ``governance`` patch submitted in Step 1.
+In step 3 of OpenDev Manual patches, use Depends-On on ``governance`` patch submitted in Step 1.

 Step 6: Remove docs.openstack.org content
 -----------------------------------------